javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 git clone https://github.com/jfcb853/Udacity-DevOps-Azure-Project-3
 ```

-2. open a Terminal in VS Code and connect to your Azure Account and get the Subscription ID
+2. Open a Terminal in VS Code and connect to your Azure Account and get the Subscription ID

 ```bash
 az login